 A fresh coat of paint can transform any room and breathe new life into your home.

-If you’re doing this yourself, it’s important that you do your research on which paint type will work best for your particular room.
+If you’re doing this yourself, it’s important that you do your research on the right paint sheen for each particular project.

-This depends on a number of factors from the lighting to the floor color, but one of the biggest factors is the finish of the paint.
+In addition, there are also other factors to consider – from the lighting to the floor color, but one of the biggest factors is the finish of the paint.

 Different paint types will result in a completely different look.

-By following these tips you’ll have everything you need to make whatever room you’re making over sensational.
+By following these tips you’ll have everything you need to choose the right finish for your project and make whatever room your working on sensational.

 our family room – more info on this space here